ClementBobin/obsidian/administra/management/Pert Diagram vs. Gantt Chart.md

 #### Disadvantages:

+> [!warning] PERT may not be ideal for smaller projects or those without significant uncertainty.

 - **Complexity:** PERT diagrams can be complex and challenging to create, especially for smaller projects with straightforward dependencies.

 - **Resource Management:** PERT doesn't offer robust resource management features, making it less suitable for tracking resource allocation.